linovia/django-alternative-views/README.rst

    :alt: Build Status
    :target: http://travis-ci.org/linovia/django-alternative-views

-This is work in progress and shouldn't be used yet.
+This is work in progress and early stage.

 This package provides an alternative implementation of Django generic class based views.